bleonardb3/DS_POT_02-07/Lab-3/README.md

 ### Step 7.
 Click the `connection.R` file and fill in your DB2 Warehouse connection details.
 You can find these from one of the previous labs.
 Don't forget to set vetting.table to 'FEMALE_HUMAN_TRAFFICKING'.
 Save the file.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-connection.png"/>

 ### Step 8.
-Click the `dashConnectAndInteractInR.R` file in the files pane in the lower right of the RStudio IDE and run the cells in sequence from top to bottom in the notebook using the `Run current chunk` (green triangle) button in the top right of each cell.
+Click the `dashConnectAndInteractInR.Rmd` file in the files pane in the lower right of the RStudio IDE and run the cells in sequence from top to bottom in the notebook using the `Run current chunk` (green triangle) button in the top right of each cell.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-notebook.png"/>

 Consider this notebook your *data playground*.
 This is the place where you can test out new ideas, connect and fuse various data sets and try out different visualizations.
 If you're happy with something in your notebook, then go ahead and make it available to interact with in your app.